Mercenaries 2: World in Flames: Reception

-Controversy and criticism
+Controversy

-The game has been criticized by the Venezuelan government, accusing the U.S. government of trying to drum up support from the American public for a real-life invasion of Venezuela with the purpose of overthrowing Hugo Chávez.
-Pandemic Studios had previously developed training aids for the U.S. Army.
-In response to the criticism, the official website of the game included the following disclaimer:
+The game was criticized by the Venezuelan government, accusing the U.S. federal government of trying to drum up support from the American public for a real-life invasion of Venezuela with the purpose of overthrowing Hugo Chávez.
+Pandemic Studios had previously developed Full Spectrum Warrior (2004) for the U.S. Army.
+In response to the criticism, the official website of the game included the following disclaimer: Pandemic Studios is in the business of entertainment.
+It has not been contacted by a U.S. government agency concerning the development of Mercenaries 2.
+All persons, storylines and events are purely fictional and bear no relation to real events.
+As with any number of games, movies and books, the decision to choose interesting events and locations is purely designed to tell a compelling story, as well as provide a fun and rich experience for the gamer.